24hourkirtan/audio-streaming-apis/pages/indexer.md

 <div class="page-header">
-  <h1  id="page-title">ID3 Indexer</h1>
+  <h1  id="page-title">MP3 Indexer</h1>
 </div>

-The ID3 indexer runs on a regular basis to gather ID3 tag information on the file system and imports the information
+The MP3 indexer runs on a regular basis to gather ID3 tag information from MP3 files in the file system and imports the information
 into the database that the APIs use.
 The indexer runs once every 12 hours and reviews all ID3 tags in the file system.
 The review performs the following CRUD operations.